sycarion/querquedule/Rules.md

 ## Object

 The object of the game is to clear the map of locusts with 12 moves or less.
-You have various anatine and cybertech abilities at your disposal to help you in your mission.
+You have various anatine and cybertech special abilities at your disposal to help you in your mission.

 ## Setup